 The Council is required to operate a balanced budget, which broadly means that cash raised during the year will meet cash expenditure.
 Part of treasury management is to ensure that this cash flow is adequately planned, with cash being available when it is needed.
 Surplus monies are invested in low risk counterparties or instruments, commensurate with the Council's low risk appetite, providing adequate liquidity initially before considering investment return.
-The management of its cash flow has been particularly crucial to the Council since the coronavirus outbreak which resulted in a significant impact to the income levels received.

 The second main function of the treasury management service is the funding of the Council's capital programme.
 These capital plans provide a guide to the borrowing need of the Council, essentially the longer-term cash flow planning, to ensure that the Council can meet its capital spending obligations.
-This management of longer-term cash may involve arranging long or short-term loans or using longer-term cash flow surpluses.
+This management of longer-term cash may involve arranging long or short term loans, or using longer-term cash flow surpluses.
 On occasion, when it is prudent and economic, any debt previously drawn may be restructured to meet Council risk or cost objectives.